Netwrix Enterprise Auditor (formerly StealthAUDIT) 11.6 has been released LEARN MORE

 Conclusion

-Kerberos is a well-known and widely used authentication protocol.
-Because it lies at the heart of Microsoft Active Directory, it has become one of the protocols most targeted for abuse by adversaries of all shades.
-Netwrix is dedicated to helping enterprises protect against and detect attack on Active Directory.
-To learn more, visit the Netwrix Attack Catalog or visit our website to explore our solution portfolio.
+Kerberos is a well-known and widely used authentication protocol that also lies at the heart of Microsoft’s Active Directory.
+Given this stature, it has become one of the protocols most targeted for abuse by adversaries of all shades.
+At Stealthbits, we’ve dedicated ourselves to helping enterprises protect themselves from and detect these attacks.
+If you’re interested in learning more about attacks on Active Directory and Kerberos, visit the Stealthbits Attack Catalog; or, learn about how our solutions can help you defend your network.